nishanknavelkar/blog/about.markdown

 # Hello!
 My name is Nishank.

-I'm a graduate student studying Electrical engineering and Information Technology at Otto Von Guericke University
+I'm a graduate student studying Electrical engineering and Information Technology at Otto Von Guericke University, Magdeburg, Germany.

 <!---
 This website is hosted on Github Pages.